-Although you can purchase a heart rate monitor to check your pulse, you can also just place your finger over an artery to count the beats per minute.
+Although you can purchase a heart rate monitor to check your pulse rate after running, you can also just place your finger over an artery to count the beats per minute.
 After running a mile, check to see that you heart is within 50 to 85 percent of your maximum heart rate, which is 220 minus your age, the American Heart Association advises.
 For example, a 25-year-old should have a heartbeat of 98 to 166 bpm after exercise.

 How to Manage

 Slow your pace or intensity while running if you notice any irregularities in your heart rate, such as pounding or skipping beats.
-Always warm up with a 10-minute brisk walk or light aerobic activity to gradually increase the speed of your heart and raise the temperature of your muscles.
-Cool down in the same fashion after running a mile to slowly return your heart rate to its normal pace.
+Always warm up with a 10-minute brisk walk or light aerobic activity such as jumping jacks or burpees to gradually increase the speed of your heart and raise the temperature of your muscles.
+You can also march with high knees on the spot according to ACE Fitness.
+Cool down in the same fashion —slow down to a walk — after running a mile to slowly return your heart rate to its normal pace.